 - Rosehip oil

 - Jojoba oil

 - Coconut oil

 - Grape seed oil

 - Evening primrose oil

 - Olive oil

 - Wheat germ oil

-Any of these natural moisturizers will be very beneficial to provide deep hydration to your neck.
-You should only use it twice a day: when you wake up and when you go to bed.
+Any of these natural moisturizers will be very beneficial to deeply hydrate your neck.
+You should only use it twice a day when you wake up and go to bed.

 Massage It Regularly